Skip to content

 The two tests that decide everything

-Whether a group is in scope for UAE CbCR comes down to two questions, applied in order.
+Whether a group falls inside the UAE’s CbCR reporting regime comes down to two questions, applied in order.
 Both have to be answered “yes” before the obligation exists.
 Miss either and the group is out.

 Test one — is it a Multinational Enterprise Group?